Pet Pics is a digital marketing asset for the NSW Hepatitis Infoline and went live on 3 December 2018.

 - They share the Pet Pic as often as possible with their friends

-- Once every two months, we send everyone involved an SMS text asking for votes on the best recent Pet Pic
+- At the end of each month, we send everyone involved an SMS text asking for votes on the best recent Pet Pic

 - The winner is sent a voucher (by SMS text) for dog food or phone credit.

-Each Pet Pic features a health promotion message.
-These should resonate with our target communities and to help develop these, we draw on the very valuable social research work being carried out by Annie Madden, Joanne Bryant, and others at the Centre for Social Research in Health.
-This body of work has identified numerous barriers to people’s accessing the new hepatitis C cures.
-These can be summarised as
+Each Pet Pic features a health promotion message that, ideally, will resonate with our target communities.
+To help develop these, we draw on the very valuable social research work being carried out by Annie Madden, Joanne Bryant, and others at the Centre for Social Research in Health.
+This body of work has identified numerous barriers to people’s accessing the new hepatitis C cures:

 - Belief that now is not the current time for treatment for me